- Petras Auštrevičius - MEP (Renew Europe, LT)

 The Working Group is coordinated by Iwona Mertin from Eurogroup for Animals

-Currently in Europe there are between 68 and 77 million owned (FEDIAF data) dogs and cats, yet companion animal issues are not properly framed and implemented in the EU regulation.
-Today, pets are not equally protected under the EU law as farm animals and due to the COVID19 health crisis, there has been an increase in the demand for companion animals.
+Currently in Europe there are 92 million owned dogs and 113 million cats (FEDIAF data) and similarly in the US there are 76 million dogs and over 95 million cats (Rainwalk data) yet companion animal issues are not properly framed and implemented in EU regulation.
+Today, pets are not equally protected under EU law as farm animals and due to the COVID19 health crisis, there has been an increase in the demand for companion animals.

 When it comes to pet trade, national-level regulation seems to be insufficient and illegal puppy mills are putting pets welfare in risk.
 An estimated 46,000 dogs are traded each month across the EU, but only 20,779 are TRACES registered dogs.
 A considerable number of these animals are being illegally bred and raised in inappropriate conditions in one Member State to be sold in another EU country with no controls.